pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 todo: story of bodybuildibg - antifragile

-todo : segway to polyamory

-why it works for love : in a relstionship, authenticity/honesty & vulnerabilty open up to rejection but can be very tewarding connections

 why it works for entrepreneurship/biz: failures (ideally small), helps you learn faster - iterate faster toward solution

 the vert first to to reach a goat world is to work on the circle:, we start woth adooyijg an antifragike mijfset.

 whag doe antifragikity mea?

-todj: graphic of damocles, phoenix, hudras

 #### if physical hardship (up to a certin point) made you stronger, non-physical hardshiips too